 The main difference is that while innocent spouse relief is for something on the jointly filed return, injured spouse relief is for a past-due debt the other spouse owes.
 If the IRS has, or is expected to, apply the refund on the joint return to a spouse’s debt, the injured spouse may file Form 8379, Injured Spouse Allocation, to request their portion of the tax refund.

 What if I can’t pay the IRS the amount that I owe?

-If you are experiencing economic hardship and you would have trouble paying essential living expenses if you paid off your tax debt, the IRS may consider the debt “Currently Not Collectible.”
+If you owe back taxes, are experiencing economic hardship, and would have trouble paying essential living expenses if you paid off your tax debt, the IRS may consider the debt “Currently Not Collectible.”
 This would essentially give you some time to pay the debt, as the IRS would stop trying to collect it.

 However, the debt still exists, meaning it will accrue penalties and interest.
 This measure also may not stop the IRS from placing a lien on your property.
 You will rarely see cancelation of debt or complete tax debt forgiveness from the IRS.

 If you’re having problems and you need help with tax debt, consider consulting a Tax Pro, tax lawyer, or other type of tax advisor.
 Tax professionals can help you deal with your tax debt and set up a payment plan; they can also help you avoid tax scams and fraud.
 Learn more today.